CtrlK

 Specificity

-Names the domain (team announcements) and specific actions (send via Gmail and Google Chat space), but only describes one action rather than multiple concrete capabilities.
+Names the domain (Gmail and Google Chat) and a specific action (send a team announcement), but only describes a single action rather than listing multiple concrete capabilities.

 2 / 3